-These financial tidbits are a lot to think about.
+These financial steps to take and tidbits are a lot to think about.
 Planning for the unknown future is a little scary, but necessary.
 Once you accomplish these tasks though know that if the unforeseen were to happen, your family will be OK financially.

 1 2015 Insurance Barometer Study Finds Americans Continue to Overestimate Cost of Life Insurance

 2 The Disability Survey conducted by Kelton Research on behalf of Life Happens, April 2012